coderefinery/coderefinery.org/_posts/2020-07-31-mega-coderefinery.md

 ## Organization

-- Pre-workshop install help times
+- Pre-workshop install help times:
     - Emphasis on getting ready and making sure things are installed and configured.
     - We "required" everyone to attend one pre-workshop installation